KipCollo/Frontend-Revision/5.0 Angular/forms/Readme.md

 1. Reactive
 2. Template-driven forms.

+Reactive forms and template-driven forms process and manage form data differently.
+Each approach offers different advantages.

+1. Reactive forms - Provide direct, explicit access to the underlying form's object model.
+Compared to template-driven forms, they are more robust: they're more scalable, reusable, and testable.
+If forms are a key part of your application, or you're already using reactive patterns for building your application, use reactive forms.
+2. Template-driven forms - Rely on directives in the template to create and manipulate the underlying object model.
+They are useful for adding a simple form to an app, such as an email list signup form.
+They're straightforward to add to an app, but they don't scale as well as reactive forms.
+If you have very basic form requirements and logic that can be managed solely in the template, template-driven forms could be a good fit.

 Template-driven forms rely on directives in the template to create and handle forms, while reactive forms use explicit form controls and reactive programming to manage form data and validation.

 ## Reactive Forms